TRedzepagic/simple_library/README.md

 ```
 in the terminal.

-This program is based on the http.listenandserve functionality.
+This program was done to practice REST functionality.
 It keeps a non-persistent "library" (map) of books for the "bookstore".
-This program was done to practice REST functionality.
+I have used JSON to encode information and you can use cURL or Postman to test the server out.